joshenoy/sathyabh.at/content/blog/2017-03-20-songs-of-the-week-march-19.md

-Spirit Cold by Tall Heights &#8211; watching their performance is truly incredible.
+Spirit Cold by Tall Heights - watching their performance is truly incredible.

-Electric Indigo by The Paper Kites &#8211; the chorus start riff is somewhat similar to the one in <a href="https://sathyabh.at/2017/02/11/songs-for-the-week-feb-12/" target="_blank">Bear&#8217;s Den&#8217;s Red Earth & Pouring</a> but nonetheless a great song to listen to
+Electric Indigo by The Paper Kites - the chorus start riff is somewhat similar to the one in <a href="https://sathyabh.at/2017/02/11/songs-for-the-week-feb-12/" target="_blank">Bear's Den's Red Earth & Pouring</a> but nonetheless a great song to listen to